Xomega-Net/Xomega.Docs/docs/tutorial/3-details/2-read-only.md

 ![Readonly TODO](img2/readonly-todo.png)

-Other fields, such as the ones highlighted in yellow, are set internally by the system and should be read only on the screen.
+Other fields, such as the ones highlighted in yellow, are set internally by the system and should be read-only on the screen.

 ## Updating CRUD operations